DeNucci, WWE cuts, Punk, Lee

 Update on Keith Lee

-Keith Lee released a video Thursday on why he has been off of TV for so long.
+Keith Lee released a video on Aug.
+12 on why he has been off of TV for so long.

 He announced that he had an inflamed heart.
 Hopefully everything is better now and he has nothing to worry about.